 Take Action started with industry-wide collaborative discussions about the growing threat of herbicide resistant weeds.
 Parties included representatives from major ag chemical companies, land-grant university weed scientists and soy, corn, cotton, sorghum and wheat commodity groups.
 The group agreed to focus education on four pillars of information, including:

 Though much of the initial work has been driven by the soy checkoff and university weed scientists, the intent is, and always has been, for many partners to use the Take Action education platform.

-In 2016, Take Action expanded to help farmers address other types of resistance, including fungicide and insecticide resistance.
+In 2016, Take Action expanded to help farmers address other types of resistance, including fungicide and insect resistance.

 Why should your organization be a partner in the Take Action education effort?